 Lovely to be here.
 The cake sounds yummy.
 How about a glass of white wine?

-1 Where did you get the idea for A Pirate for Christmas?
+1 Where did you get the idea for A Time to Remember?

 2 What have you found most rewarding about your writing?

 Just about everything!
 I love telling stories, so the writing itself is a joy.
 I love hearing from readers and knowing I’ve given them pleasure.
 It feels good to put positive things out into the world to balance off the sadness and mindless violence.
 I don’t mind the money, either.
 I work hard, writing three novels a year, and earn a comfortable living.
 I love doing the research and finding out things about the history of my two countries (I started off in the UK and emigrated to Australia, but sill visit the UK every year.)
 And I love the way writing takes me out into new places eg giving a talk in a small Australian country town.
 I went to Wagin last year (population about 1500) to give a talk and had a great time.

 I started making up stories and imaginary playmates when I was two, and told myself stories from then onwards.
 I didn’t start writing seriously until my late twenties, when I was teaching French, and wrote several textbooks.
 I moved on to writing novels – much more fun! – and got my first novel published in 1992, after several years of trying.
 Submitting took a lot longer in pre-Internet days when you had to wait for snail mail post to go to and fro.